 Nobody seems to be addressing this traffic situation in Accra.
 And the even more sad situation is the rise in the number of private cars in the nation’s capital.
 Everybody wants to show that the can ride in their private car either for comfort or for luxury.

 I know most people will argue that if one doesn’t want to be late, they must leave to their destination early.
-But my question is what happens to those who have to finish one thing in other to attwnd to the other.
-In that case, you have no choice but to finish up what you are doing until you get time to tackle the other things.
-The even more sad thing is how traffic can limit your movements or even affect your time management.
-One has to sit in traffic for close to 2hrs before getting to a location.
+But my question is; what happens to those who have to finish one task before attending to others?
+In that case, you have no choice but to finish up what you are doing before you can have time for other tasks and this will mean delaying before hitting the road.
+The even more sad thing is how the traffic can limit your movements or even affect your time management.
+One has to sit in traffic for close to 2hrs before getting to a particular location.
 This can really slow productivity to some extent.

 What happens is that your plans can be cancelled due to the traffic, which will mean less work done.
 Another challenge is that you waste too much time on the road when you can be doing something viable with your time.
 A common instance is when you are travelling the 37 to Adenta road after working hours.
 In the end, more people get tired and worn out due to the time they spend in traffic.
 And to make matters worse, government officials will be blowing sirens for the roads to be cleared for them to get to go to their own destinations.